stumathews/DataflowPipeline.net/README.md

         }
     }
 ```
-This example show you how you can provide a list of processes and they will act as a series of stages of the pipeline that your data has to get through:

 Beta:

+This example show you how you can provide a list of processes and they will act as a series of stages of the pipeline that your data has to get through.
+This doesn't yet deal with errors effectively.

 ```csharp
          [TestMethod]
         public void TestEnumerableProcesses()